JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 - `material`: the material of the bulk.
 This is important to know the electric properties of the bulk for the electric potential calculation.
 Possible choices are `HPGe` (high-purity germanium) and `Si` (silicon).
 - `temperature` (optional): the temperature of the bulk.
 If no `temperature` is given, the default is 78K for germanium and 293K for all other materials.
 - `impurity_density` (optional): the distribution of impurities in the semiconductor material.
 This has a strong impact on the electric potential calculation.
 If no `impurity_density` is given, the default is an impurity-free material ($\rho(\vec{r}) = 0$).
 - `charge_drift_model` (optional): a model to describe the drift of charge carriers in the semiconductor material.
 If no `charge_drift_model` is given, the default is `ElectricFieldChargeDriftModel`.
-Find a detailed description on how to define a charge drift model [here](Custom-Charge-Drift-Model).
+Find a detailed description  on how to define an own model under [Custom Charge Drift Model](@ref).
 - `geometry`: the geometry of the semiconductor object.
-Find a detailed description on how to define geometries in the section CSG.
+Find a detailed description on how to define geometries under [Constructive Solid Geometry (CSG)](@ref).